Thearas/dodo/introduction.md

 > [!NOTE]
 >
 > - When dumping from log files, `q0.sql` corresponds to the first log file, `q1.sql` to the second, and so on.
 However, when dumping from a log table, all queries are written to `q0.sql`.
-> - Dump results are appended to previously dump SQL files unless `--clean` is specified, which deletes the previous `output/ddl` and `output/sql` directories.
+> - Each dump will overwrite the previous dump SQL file.

 ### Other Dump Parameters